 As the security administrator of your company's internet-facing applications, a typical day could involve managing a constant cycle of CVEs, alerts, updates and patches.
 Add continuous changes in your application stack, including new applications, features and API endpoints, and to say your to-do list can feel overwhelming, is an understatement.
 Adding additional work to your day is far from ideal.
 WAFs can help.
 Most WAFs enable you to deploy rules that act as virtual patches to protect against vulnerabilities when a patch isn’t ready to deploy or one does not exist.
 These patches could result in separate rules for each request element, such as the header, query, and cookie.
 But what started as a tool to protect against zero-day vulnerabilities can cause complexity and additional management burden.
 In addition to tracking all your applications, you now have to manage the different elements in the WAF.

 We’re pleased to introduce two new features to our WAF solution: Security Application Manager (SAM) and Security Rules Manager (SRM).
-Security Application Manager is a policy umbrella that makes it easier to manage this complex stream of security updates across your application stack.
-This feature is most valuable when you have multiple applications running across different software stacks and platforms, each with different updates, patches, vulnerabilities and development teams.
+Security Application Manager is a policy umbrella that makes managing this complex stream of security updates across your application stack easier.
+This feature is most valuable when you have multiple applications running across different software stacks and platforms, each with different updates, patches, vulnerabilities, and development teams.

 SAM enables you to replicate the behavior in one rule.
-It saves time, is more efficient and faster.
+It saves time, is more efficient, and is faster.
 Now, you don't have to manage as many rules.

-SAM, working in concert with SRM secures your applications against malicious and unwanted traffic.
+SAM, working with SRM, secures your applications against malicious and unwanted traffic.